Marker Logo

 Erected 2017 by Texas Historical Commission.
 (Marker Number 18811.)

 Topics.
-This historical marker is listed in this topic list: Churches & Religion.
+This historical marker is listed in this topic list: Religion & Religious Structures.

 Location.
 32° 55.922′ N, 96° 47.196′ W. Marker is in Dallas, Texas, in Dallas County.
 It is in Far North Dallas.
-Marker is on Hillcrest Road, on the right when traveling south.
+It is on Hillcrest Road, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 13555 Hillcrest Road, Dallas TX 75240, United States of America.
 Touch for directions.

 Holy Trinity Greek Orthodox Church Marker image.
 Click for full size.

-Photographed By Kayla Harper, April 23, 2020
+Photographed by Kayla Harper, April 23, 2020

 2. Holy Trinity Greek Orthodox Church Marker